tnltk/tnltk/CONTRIBUTING.rst

 3. If you are adding a new feature, function, etc., be sure to write test cases before submitting a pull request.

-4. The pull request should include tests.
-Test locally using **pytest** before submitting the pull request:

-   $ pytest --durations=0 tests/

-5. Not all tests may be necessary for a given modification to the source code.
-We recommend using the   pytest plugin testmon (https://github.com/tarpas/pytest-testmon) to select the appropriate tests to be executed at each commit/pull request:
+4. Not all tests may be necessary for a given modification to the source code.

-    $ pytest --durations=0 --testmon tests/

-6. If the pull request adds functionality, the documentation should be updated.
-Be sure to include a docstring for new functionality and update the documentation if necessary.
+5. If the pull request adds functionality, the documentation should be updated.
+Be sure to include a docstring for new functionality and update the documentation if necessary. (use: numpy-docstring style)

-7. The pull request should be compatible with Python versions  3.8 => || <= 3.10.
+6. The pull request should be compatible with Python versions  3.8 => || <= 3.10.